 - Online order shipments to the homes of friends or family can create incorrect directly identifiable personal data linkages, even in a deterministic graph

 When identity vendors link deterministic data together for recognition purposes, the false linkages above can aggregate into new links that are all incorrect.
 The effect of these inaccurate deterministic linkages compounds quickly.
 If a data onboarding or identity vendor decides to deliver matches using these linkages without any quality controls, the vast majority of the matched devices may be inaccurate.
 The reach they provide is meaningless.
 To ensure they are reaching the right audiences, marketers need to demand that deterministic graphs are mature and filtered for accuracy—not raw and unfiltered.

 How Leading Deterministic Identity Graphs Deliver Accurate Matches

 A leading identity vendor does not naively take deterministic matches at face value.
 A best-in-class deterministic graph should encompass the following measures to ensure accurate matching:

-Knowledge Base of PII Linkages
+Knowledge Base of directly identifiable personal data Linkages

 The graph should have a varied and unbiased collection of source partners, with data that serves as a corroboration check against each other.
 The graph’s persistent identifier should be based on verified people-based data with machine learning to weigh the value of these different sources.
 It should also allow corroboration of incoming offline linkages like address and phone number, with verified people-based IDs.